EmmanuScript/wix-backend/Readme.md

 ## Overview

-This is a **Node.js & Express** backend service that processes payments using **MongoDB** for storing customer data.
-When a user submits payment details via **Wix**, the API verifies the card details, checks the account balance, and deducts the purchase amount if sufficient funds are available.
+This is a **Node.js & Express** backend service for processing payments.
+It integrates with **MongoDB** for data persistence and supports both direct payment processing and transaction management.

+**Note:** Some features are partially implemented.
+See TODO comments in code for details.

 ---

 ## Features

-- Secure payment processing with encrypted PIN storage.
+- Payment processing with PIN verification
-- Card validation before transaction processing.
+- Card validation (Luhn algorithm)
+- Balance checking and management
+- Refund processing
-- MongoDB database integration for storing user details.
+- MongoDB integration with Mongoose ODM
-- RESTful API with proper response handling.
+- RESTful API endpoints (multiple patterns used)

+**⚠️ Known Limitations:**

+- Authentication middleware not fully implemented on all endpoints
+- Rate limiting configuration incomplete
+- Transaction history tracking partial
+- Some validation rules inconsistent across endpoints

 ---